leoluclol/Jarvis/README.md

 Audio pipeline:
 1. Microphone audio is captured continuously with PyAudio.
-2. WebRTC VAD checks if the input contains human speech.
+2. openWakeWord detects the wake word hey_jarvis.
-3. openWakeWord detects the wake word hey_jarvis.
+3. Silero VAD, running through ONNX Runtime, decides when speech starts and ends.
 4. User command is transcribed with OpenAI Whisper.
 5. Response is generated with OpenAI Chat Completions.
 6. Response audio is generated with OpenAI TTS and played back.